rewindframework/rewind/README.md

 ## Development

-### Where are those concept?
+### Where are those concepts?
 I only see an opinionated implementation.
 You are right.
 As much as I would love to dedicate my time at developing this framework further, it is been improved on a as needed basis.
 The concept are clear, they just need to be correctly layed out in an unopinionated way.